survanetwork/Worlds/README.md

 **NEW** Control lists can be used to create whitelists and blacklists instead of just allowing/disabling a world flag!

-**NEW** Edit the settings of a world (gamemode, building, damage, and so on) using a super-easy form GUI!
+**NEW** Edit the settings of a world (game mode, building, damage, and so on) using a super-easy form GUI!

 <img src=".github/.media/world-settings-form.png" width="540px" alt="Screenshot of world settings form">